-I have been studying part-time for the last five years while working full-time, so on completing my degree I will focus on continuing my development and progression at work and look to achieve CIOB chartered membership.
+I studied part-time for five years while working full-time, so having completed my degree I have been focusing on continuing my development and progression at work and looking to achieve CIOB chartered membership.

 What advice would you give to other students or anyone wanting to do a degree in construction?